roskzhu/FridgeSmart/README.md

 ### Accomplishments that we're proud of
 - Incorporated machine learning for the first time for some of us!
+- The fridge animation!
-- The fridge animation <3 -Website is visually appealing :)
+- Website is visually appealing!

 ### What we learned
 - We learned about frontend frameworks!